Beta Readers

 Beta-readers should not be anyone you know, or are beholden to someone you know, so that their criticism might be softened with compassion, preventing them from giving the most brutally honest assessment of your work.
 Your spouse, siblings, parents, relatives of any distance, coworkers, and friends, therefore, do not qualify.

-Sometimes we write crap not very well.
+Sometimes we write poorly.
 If someone doesn’t tell us, we’ll waste irretrievable time on a dead-end project when we should be onto our next work.

 You may have the most elegantly edited manuscript, but the story is tedious, trite, too derivative, or some combination thereof.
 Perhaps the plot is convoluted and impossible to follow.
 If the work is your first, some of the prime directives may not have been adhered to: you told instead of shown, used generalities rather than specific details, didn’t allow characters to grow, or employed a hackneyed story line, not that experience writers don’t fall into those traps, too.